ixu42/webserv/README.md

 make && ./webserv default/config_name.conf
 ```

-To compile the program in DEBUG mode
+To compile and run the program in DEBUG mode

 ```
 make debug && ./webserv